Angam Day: Before Angam

 As early as 1902, an influenza epidemic took toll of no less than 219 lives.
 At the time of the initial phosphate operations during 1905 the population was about 1,550.
 With the introduction of labour for the phosphate operations, a sudden downward trend in brought by the newly introduced labour.
 This spate of epidemics included many casualties among the Nauruan people.
-During 1907, infantile paralysis which systematically killed the Nauruan population.
+During 1907, infantile paralysis systematically killed the Nauruan population.

 The first goal came about in 1919, just after World War I, when the war-time occupation of Nauru and other Pacific islands was continued by forces of the British Empire, who had, in contravention of international treaty obligations, wrested these colonies from Imperial Germany.
 Nauru came under a League of Nations mandate, administered by Australia, New Zealand and Britain.
 Brigadier-General Thomas Griffiths, the Australian Administrator, held a census.
 Later, in a meeting with local chiefs, he declared that the population of Nauruans was alarmingly low and that if the Nauruans were to survive as a race, the population should be no less than 1,500.
 It was declared that when the population of 1,500 was reached, that day would be called Angam Day, would be a public holiday, and would be commemorated every year thereafter, as a prize to the mother.
 Furthermore, the baby who completed the set target would be the Angam Baby and would receive gifts and honour.